 Some things are just meant to be.
-When Lui Collins, Donna Hébert, and Max Cohen blended their voices for a performance project with renowned poet Jane Yolen, the 3 Ravens trio was born.
+When Lui Collins, Donna Hébert, and Max Cohen blended their voices for “The Infinite Dark” performance project (links to project crowdfunding campaign) with renowned poet Jane Yolen, the 3 Ravens trio was born.
 While telling stories that draw from life and fantasy, 3 Ravens guide you on vocal and instrumental journeys that often end with the audience singing along to beloved standards.
 Wanda Adams Fischer of WAMC-FM’s Hudson Valley Sampler called their music “Just gorgeous!”

 In 2017, the trio played for Monadnock Folklore Society, Pioneer Valley Co-housing concerts, Old Songs Concerts, Music on Centre in West Roxbury MA, and Saturday Night in Marblehead MA.
 In 2018, they play for the Walkover Gallery in Bristol VT, The Chocolate Church in Bath ME, NH Audubon in Concord, Tompkins Cultural Center in NY, the Sea Music Festival in Mystic CT, and the Old Songs Festival.